 Bollocks to boring modern yachts with their auto-pilots and comfy cabins.
-For a proper ocean adventure vessel you need to go back a few hundred years.
+For a proper ocean adventure vessel you need to go back a few centuries.
 Take a dugout canoe made from a mango tree, add a bamboo mast, a sail and a couple of outriggers and you have the Ngalawa - the ultimate sailing machine.
-Line up against a fleet of like-minded idiots and point it towards the Indian Ocean racecourse of spice islands, deserted beaches and sand banks off the coast of Tanzania.
+Line up against a fleet of like-minded souls and point it towards the Indian Ocean racecourse of spice islands, deserted beaches and sand banks off the coast of Tanzania.
 Whilst gunning for glory, you can celebrate the fact that you're helping do your bit to save the world too.
 Welcome to the world's greatest sailing race.

 STATUS: Places available

 The crocodile of the sailing world - no design changes needed in hundreds of years.

 Entry fee includes race follow-boats, remote monitoring, live tracking map, two days of pre-race training, an emergency satellite tracker for each sailor and a bunch of other stuff.

 "I loved it.
 Every second of it ... this is one of those experiences that really does push you."